 MURADIYE MADRASA (1426)

 Together with the mosque, the Muradiye Madrasa forms the Muradiye Complex.
-At the time of its construction, this madrasa was the most famous educational institution within the Ottoman empire.
-Many famous scientists taught there and it produced many famous scientists of that era.
+At the time of its construction, this madrasa was the most famous educational institution within the Empire.
+Many famous scientists taught there and it also produced many famous scientists of that era.

 IVAZ PASHA MOSQUE

-One of those buildings is the Ivaz Pasha Mosque.
+One of them is the Ivaz Pasha Mosque.

-It’s a small mosque located in the most central historical area of Bursa, only a short walk from the Grand Mosque and it is surrounded by many historical structures.
+It’s a small mosque, located in the most central area of Bursa, only a short walk from the Grand Mosque and it is surrounded by many historic structures.

-As you can see in a photo below, the Pirinç Han is in the same square, directly opposite the mosque.
+As you can see in the photo below, Pirinç Han is in the same square, directly opposite of this mosque.

 IVAZ PASHA MARKET

-At the same time when Ivaz Pasha constructed his mosque, he also constructed the market, as part of a bigger complex.
+At the same time when Ivaz Pasha constructed his mosque, he also constructed the market, as one bigger complex.
 I couldn’t find any reference regarding the year in which he built his complex.
-But, as Ivaz Pasha died in 1429, he must have built both the mosque and the Ivaz Pasha Market in years prior to his death.
+But as Ivaz Pasha died in 1429, he must’ve built both the mosque and the market in years prior to his death.

-They sell furniture and other household items in this market.
-The market is connected with surrounding structures and on the other side you arrive to the Geyve Han.
+Today, they sell furniture and other household items there.
+The market is connected with surrounding structures and on the other side of the market, you arrive to Geyve Han.

-I wrote about the Emir Han in my previous post, the oldest one in Bursa.
+In my previous post, I wrote about Emir Han, the oldest one in Bursa.
 But, it was in the 15th century that they built numerous other hans in the city.
-The Geyve Han is the oldest of four hans that I will mention in this article.
-Together with imperial mosque complexes, these hans create the nucleus of historical Bursa.
+Geyve Han is the oldest of four hans that I will mention in this post.
+Together with imperial mosque complexes, these hans create the nucleus of historic Bursa.

-It is smaller than hans that I will mention later, it has 56 rooms in total, 26 downstairs and 30 upstairs.
+It is smaller than hans that I will mention later, it had 56 rooms in total, 26 downstairs and 30 upstairs.

 FIDAN HAN (1464)

-When I talk about the magic of Bursa, I primarily consider the old historical area.
-What I mean is that when you start to explore this area and you come across the Fidan and other hans, you end up feeling amazed.
-In other words, such concentration of beautiful historical structures cannot leave you indifferent.
-It’s really hard to believe that there is so much to see.
+When I talk about the magic of Bursa, I primarily consider the old historic area.
+What I mean is that, when you start to explore this area and you come across Fidan and other hans, you end up feeling amazed.
+In other words, such concentration of beautiful historic structures cannot leave you indifferent.
+It’s really hard to believe that there is so much to see in Bursa.

 Mahmud Pasha constructed this han to generate income for his mosque in Istanbul.
-The Fidan Han is a beautiful place, with shops and restaurants.
-It is where you would certainly want to go, for coffee or for something to eat and to have a rest.
+Fidan Han is a beautiful place, with shops and restaurants.
+It’s where you would certainly want to go, for coffee or for something to eat and to have a rest.

 KOZA HAN (1491)

-Without any doubt, the most beautiful of all hans in Bursa is the Koza Han.
+Without any doubt, the most beautiful of all hans in Bursa is Koza Han.

-This han is also in Bursa’s historical centre, immediately next to the Emir Han, the Orhan Gazi Mosque and the Grand Mosque.
+This han is also in Bursa’s historic centre, immediately next to Emir Han, the Orhan Gazi Mosque and the Grand Mosque.

 PIRINÇ HAN (1508)

-The last historical site that I will mention in this post is the Pirinç Han .
+The last historic site that I will mention in this post is Pirinç Han .

 There is a lot of history in this post, but that’s because there is a lot of history in Bursa.
-What I particularly liked about Bursa was that you can follow both, the birth and the rise of the Ottoman Empire, through its numerous historical structures.
+What I particularly liked about this city was that you can follow both the birth and the rise of the Ottoman Empire through its numerous historic structures.

-In the 15th century, Bursa experienced the construction boom that marked the rise, the increasing power and the wealth of the Empire.
+In the 15th century, Bursa experienced the boom that reflected the rise, the increasing power and the wealth of the Empire.

-Thankfully, most of it is preserved and definitely worth a visit.
+Thankfully, most of it is preserved.
 I would like to go back and perhaps I will at some point in the future.
-Unfortunately, I missed several important sites, which I mentioned in my previous post.
+Unfortunately, I missed several important structures, which I mentioned in my previous post.

-I have also seen many other things in Bursa, but because there were so many of them, I could not pay attention to all of them, plus there was also an element of saturation.
-We can only absorb so much, while there is a lot to see and remember in Bursa.
+I have also seen many other things in Bursa, but because there were so many of them, I couldn’t pay attention to all of them, plus there was an element of saturation too.